OpenEvalProject/evals/manuscripts/elife-63645/v1/manuscript.md

 For the streptavidin gel-shift assays, cell lysates were prepared as for typical immunoblotting experiments.
 Prior to loading samples onto protein gels, 20 μl of lysates for each sample was incubated with 2 μl of 10 mg/ml streptavidin for 10 min at room temperature with rotation.
 Treated samples were then resolved by SDS-PAGE gel at 4°C and processed for immunoblotting as described above.

-## PhyB-PIF based optogenetics
+### PhyB-PIF based optogenetics

 The PhyB-PIF based optogenetics experiments were performed based on previous reports (Jost and Weiner, 2015; Yang et al., 2013).
 Cells grown to log phase in 1× SC medium + 2% glucose were incubated with 31.25 μM (0.5 μl of 12.5 mM stock in 200 μl culture) Phycocyanobilin (PCB, Santa Cruz Biotechnology) for 2 hr at room temperature in the dark.
 Cells were then pelleted and resuspended in fresh medium without PCB and were mounted onto an agarose pad with 2× SC medium + 2% glucose for imaging.
 To apply the light, we attached one 650 nm and one 750 nm light-emitting diode (LED, Light-speed Technologies) onto the microscope condenser.
 Light was controlled manually during the experiments.
 For the continuous exposure of 650 nm light during time-course experiments, the light was briefly turned off for each image acquisition.
-To quantify the relative enrichment of target protein in the PhyB-anchored region, pixel intensities of the target protein (Mob1-eGFP-PIF, IPIF) and PhyB (PhyB-mCherry, IPhyB) inside the cell were fitted to a line (IPIF=α+βIPhyB).
-The slope of the fitted line (β) was used to assess the extent of co-localization or enrichment of the target protein in the PhyB-anchored region.
+To quantify the relative enrichment of target protein in the PhyB-anchored region, pixel intensities of the target protein (Mob1-eGFP-PIF, $I_{PIF}$) and PhyB (PhyB-mCherry, $I_{PhyB}$) inside the cell were fitted to a line ($I_{PIF}=\alpha+\betaI_{PhyB}$).
+The slope of the fitted line ($\beta$) was used to assess the extent of co-localization or enrichment of the target protein in the PhyB-anchored region.
 This method is robust against both photobleaching of the target protein during the time-course and difference in the shape and size of the anchored region (the nucleolus) at different cell cycle stages.

-## Phosphoproteomics
+### Phosphoproteomics

 To map phosphorylation events that depend on CDC5 or CDC15 (MEN) activity, we used the analog-sensitive alleles of CDC5 (cdc5-as1) or CDC15 (cdc15-as1) and compared phosphopeptides with and without inhibiting the kinase in anaphase (and metaphase for Cdc5) enriched cultures.
 To enrich for anaphase cells, we first synchronized cells in G1 with α-factor (5 μg/ml for 2.5 hr). α-factor arrested cultures were then washed and released into YEP + 2% glucose + inhibitor (5 μM CMK for CDC5/cdc5-as1 or 10 μM 1-NA-PP1 for CDC15/cdc15-as1) at room temperature to progress to anaphase (~100 min).
 Synchronization and cell cycle stage were assessed by monitoring budding and spindle length at various time points.
 Spindles were visualized by immunofluorescence using an anti-tubulin antibody (Abcam ab6161).
 Cultures collected for the anaphase experiment harbored 74% (WT + 1-NA-PP1), 95% (cdc15-as1, 1-NA-PP1), 69% (WT + CMK), and 94% (cdc5-as1 + CMK) cells with anaphase spindles.